Sports ( Etymology)

 Tougher stance on doping

 The World Anti-Doping Agency (WADA) has proposed a four-year suspension for “serious” first-time offenders in the revised draft Code.
 The second draft of the 2015 Code was presented to the WADA Foundation Board at its meeting in Montreal on Sunday.
-The second draft will be published on December 3 when the third and…[Read more]
+The second draft will be published on December 3 when the third and final…[Read more]

 Sascoc outlines plans for sports development